 Any member of the College may nominate himself/herself or another member for this award.
-The nominee must be an active member who has provided service to the College.
-Additional outstanding contributions should include one or all of the following; teaching, clinical practice, and research.
+The nominee must be an active member of the College; however the peak of activity does not have to be recent.
+Additional outstanding contributions to the specialty should include one or all of the following; teaching, clinical practice, research, service.

 2016 Michael Kosnett, MD, FACMT

 2014 Milton Tenenbein, MD, FACMT 2013 Jeffrey Brent, MD, PhD, FACMT 2012 Robert S. Hoffman, MD, FACMT 2011 William Banner, MD, FACMT 2010 Kent Olson, MD, FACMT 2009 Steven Marcus, MD 2008 J. Ward Donovan, MD, FACMT 2007 Steven Curry, MD, FACMT 2006 Charles Becker, MD, FACMT